JavaScript Timeline Functionality: Different Approaches for Different Needs from DHTMLX

 This data visualization tool has a wide range of applications.
 It is commonly used for educational purposes, in historical studies, and natural sciences.
 With the rapid development of computer technologies, timeline charts have also gained great popularity in the business area.

 That’s how a standard timeline chart looks like.
 This timeline is made with the help of DHTMLX Diagram editor.
-Check and edit the DHTMLX timeline example >

 The timeline chart above is built in the diagram editor that is a part of our JavaScript diagramming library.
 The editor comes with a list of predefined diagram elements that can be enriched with custom ones.
 Thus, you can build any popular diagram type, including a standard timeline diagram.
 The editor has an intuitive UI and numerous features for properly arranging diagram structures and adjusting their visual appearance in accordance with any requirements.
-The diagram editor can be integrated into a web app and enable end-users to build timeline charts without any manipulations with code.
+The diagram editor can be integrated into a web app and enable end-users to build JavaScript timeline chart examples without any manipulations with code.

 It is hard to imagine a modern B2B or enterprise application without a timeline functionality.
 In this article, we will consider possible usage scenarios of JavaScript timeline controls in project management and find out how these data visualization components are employed in DHTMLX libraries, apart from standard visualization.